CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ## Experimental processing

-The real-time AAD task is performed using `OnlineAAD_EXP.py`.
+The real-time AAD task is performed using `Real-time AAD_EXP.py`.
 This script includes data streaming, prepocessing, decoding process with mTRF and communication with arduino board.

 By utilizing `OnlineAAD_EXP.py` in conjunction with the custom codes provided in the Sub_Functions file, you can execute the real-time AAD task.
 Also, you need to check your arduino, bluetooth COM port number and your directory of files.